WinterMaiya/previews-plus/README.md

 ## Deployed Website

-The website is currently not deployed yet.
-Stay tuned!
+The website is deployed using vercel.
+You can check it out at the address here: [https://previews-plus.vercel.app/](https://previews-plus.vercel.app/)

 ## Getting Started:
 ### Signin with Next-Auth